-You will join a diverse team of researchers, in the Williams research group and across the SCHEMA Hub, focussed on the important challenge of creating a sustainable future chemical and material manufacturing industry.
-The larger SCHEMA Hub research team includes experts in catalysis, automation, polymer chemistry, environmental impact analysis, and computational modelling.
-You must be interested to work as an expert member of a larger-scale team focussed on solving major challenges.
-To support your research, we will provide training and support from the SCHEMA Hub team.
+You will join a diverse team of researchers, in the Williams research group and working with the SCHEMA Hub, focussed on the important challenge of creating a sustainable future chemical and material manufacturing industry.
+Our broader multi-disciplinary team includes experts in catalysis, automation, polymer chemistry, environmental impact analysis, and computational modelling.
+You should be interested to work as an expert member of a larger-scale team focussed on a major challenge.
+To support your research, we will provide training in the methods necessary for the fundamental research as well as technology translation and application development.
 We will work with you to help develop your leadership and transferable skills.